The Dinner Party History Blog

 Peas

-Chicken (thighs – bone in and
+Chicken (thighs – bone in and skin on give most flavour)

-but clams, mussels and white fish can be added as well)
+Seafood (at least uncooked shrimp, but clams, mussels and white fish can be added as well)

 Onion